When you raise chicks there are a couple of pieces of equipment that are going to be essential to you.

 Each chick will need between 0.5-1 square feet of space.
 So for 6 chicks your brooder should be 3-6 square feet.

 Your brooder should be cleaned every day.

 You should remove any soiled or wet bedding and change the feed and water.
-You will also need to rinse and wash the containers with warm soapy water.
+You will also need to rinse and wash the container with warm soapy water.

-Hopefully after reading this article you found the brooder for your chicks.
+Hopefully after reading this article you found the right brooder for your chicks.

 If you are shopping on a budget then remember that homemade brooders are cheaper and usually much better.
 A discarded cardboard watermelon box is a cheap and serviceable brooder, as is any other large deep cardboard box.

 Heat sources however are essential and reasonably priced.

 Although they may seem expensive at the time the money is very well invested and you should have years of use out of it.